 £395.00Select Your Bespoke Speech Service

-YOUR JOB – Is simply to drop a love-bomb on your friend.
-In our experience, a maid of honour speech can be just as touching as the groom’s, but that’s not to say it shouldn’t be blooming funny too.
+1 – YOUR JOB – Is simply to drop a love-bomb on your friend.
+In our experience, a maid of honour speech can be just as touching as the groom’s but that’s not to say it shouldn’t be blooming funny too.
 In fact, it definitely should be funny.

 Granted, the bride (and her mum) will focus on the touching side of your speech – but everyone else, well, they want the laughs.
 Here’s how to achieve them…

 1- AVOID WEDDING ‘JOKES’ – Being funny isn’t about finding good jokes on the internet.
 Humour comes from real life, so don’t look anywhere else for your inspiration.
-You’ve got a ready-made character that you can play with, and even if the bride’s on the straight and boring side, we guarantee there will be fun to be had.
-Yes, it’s more effort to create original humour, but it’s not that complicated.
-There’s never an excuse for jokes about even the wedding cake being in tiers.
+You’ve got a ready-made character that you can play with, and even if the bride’s on the straight side, we guarantee there will be fun to be had.
+Yes, it’s more effort to create original humour but it’s not that complicated.
+There’s never an excuse for jokes about the day being so emotional that ‘even the wedding cake’s in tiers’.

 3 – CREATE A CHARACTER – Imagine the bride was a character in a sitcom.
 What type of person would she be?
 The health freak who transforms into a kebab-eating monster after a bottle of Pinot?
 The A&E doctor who can’t live without her straighteners?
 The intellectual who secretly loves The Kardashians?
 Once you find a basic premise, use anecdotes can help build on the character you’ve created.